 Cantor Lynda Dresher, Cantor Emerita

-Cantor Lynda Hope Dresher has been our musical spiritual guide at Har Shalom from 2015-2020, leading one final High Holy Days in 2021.
+Cantor Lynda Hope Dresher enriched our musical spirituality at Har Shalom from 2015-2020, leading one final High Holy Days in 2021.
 She added to our religious school by sharing her sense of creativity and artistic wonder with our students.
 She was an integral part of Congregation B’nai Torah in Highland Park for 12 years as the Cantor.
 She received her Bachelors of Arts Degree from the University of Illinois and her cantorial degree from the American Conference of Cantors certification program in partnership with Hebrew Union College-School of Sacred Music.

 In 2013-2014 Cantor Dresher was the first Jewish clergy to be a Chaplain Resident in the first year-long Chaplaincy program at Advocate Condell Medical Center in Libertyville.
 She trained with the Grief Recovery Institute to become a Grief Recovery Specialist and conducts grief recovery programs for groups and individuals.
 She has her training as a Jewish Mindfulness Instructor through the Institute of Jewish Spirituality and conducts weekly classes.
 Cantor Dresher developed and conducts music enrichment and healthy aging programs for older adults.
 She is a graduate of the Florence Melton Adult (2 year) program for Jewish Educators supported by the Board of Jewish Education of Chicago.